hungyok/nuctf_equi_bai/README.md

 # Nucleosome & TF occupancy using SEMs
 We present a computational methods to compute nucleosome and TF occupancy using statistical equilibrium models (SEMs).
 ## Input data
+### Genomic sequence
-Genomic sequence: Download the 16 chromosomes (12071326 bp) of Saccharomyces cerevisiae (S288C) in fasta format from SGD https://www.yeastgenome.org/
+Download the 16 chromosomes (12071326 bp) of Saccharomyces cerevisiae (S288C) in fasta format from SGD https://www.yeastgenome.org/
+### TF motif database

-TF motif database: Download 104 yeast TF position-weight-matrices from tf_energy_all (listbai_all.txt). http://stormo.wustl.edu/ScerTF/
+Download 104 yeast TF position-weight-matrices from tf_energy_all (listbai_all.txt). http://stormo.wustl.edu/ScerTF/
+### Nucleosome Mnase-seq data

-Nucleosome Mnase-seq data: Lee et al.
+Lee et al.
-## Software
+## Processing binding energy and NDR

 The repository folder "nuctf_equi_bai" has the data and codes to compute nucleosome abd TF occupancy.
 It has the following subfolders: